-Born into a family of Camden educators, Superintendent Katrina T. McCombs grew up knowing the power of a good education in transforming one’s life or improving one’s circumstances.
-After attending Mickle School, Bonsall Elementary School, Cooper’s Poynt Family School, and Hatch Middle School, Mrs. McCombs graduated from Camden High School in 1987.
+Born into a family of Camden educators, Katrina T. McCombs grew up knowing the power of education in transforming one’s life and improving one’s circumstances.
+After attending Mickle School, Bonsall Elementary School, Cooper’s Poynt Family School, and Hatch Middle School, Superintendent McCombs graduated from Camden High School in 1987.
 She attended Lehigh University where she earned a bachelor’s degree in Behavioral and Neurosciences, before returning to Camden to work as an early childhood educator.

-After two years in the classroom, Mrs. McCombs returned to higher education to better equip herself with the psychological and mental health skills she felt were necessary to support students who came to school having experienced trauma.
+After two years in the classroom, Superintendent McCombs returned to higher education to better equip herself with the psychological and mental health skills necessary to support students who come to school having experienced trauma.
 She received both her MA and MAEd. in psychological counseling at Teachers College, Columbia University, and became a child therapist.
 She used her counseling skills to support students as a group therapist and middle school English teacher.
 She quickly moved up the ranks at Lanning Square Elementary School, from grade level chair to literacy coach, site facilitator, vice principal, and finally principal, a role she served until 2012.

 Armed with a Masters of Public Administration in educational leadership from Rutgers University, Superintendent McCombs left Lanning Square to serve as Director of the District’s Early Childhood Department.
 In this role, she led Camden’s record levels of pre-k enrollment and supported the quality of early childhood education by investing in critical training for pre-k providers and early childhood educators.

 After serving three years as Deputy Superintendent of Schools from 2014 to 2017, and a year as Acting State Superintendent in 2018, McCombs was appointed as State District Superintendent of the Camden City School District in April 2019.